 Except in cases of emergency, students are not to deliver in public any sermon which has not been passed upon by a member of the Faculty or the pastor in whose church the sermon is to be preached.

 Hom.
-151 ^c Sermon Making
+151 The Theory of Se ermon Making

 Each quarter 2 hours Gerlach, Habeck, Hoenecke

 Hom.
+252 Practice Preachi ing

-Practice Prea 2 hours ching Gerlach, Habeck, Hoenecke
+Each quarter 2 hours Gerlach, Habeck, Hoenecke

 Hom.
-352 Practice Prea ching
+352 Practice Preach ing

 Each quarter 2 hours Balge, Gawrisch, Jeske